plagg, a RSS aggregator

 3.6.
 Rendering the OPML file as XHTML

-The distribution tar file contains the XSL style sheet opml.xsl that transforms
+The distribution tar file contains the XSL style sheet opml.xsl

 an OPML file into XHTML.
 Place your OPML file and the style sheet (or symbolic links